claudiakitova/flights_prediction/README.md

 # Flights predictions
-Based on flights data from several aircompanies
+Based on flights data from several airlines